Sapporo Japan Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 2016 to 2019, Bin Kikuchi was the first president, with Hiroko Kanesaki Kikuchi serving as temple matron.
 As of 2025, Motoi Tsujimoto is the president, with Emiko Sugawara Tsujimoto, serving as matron.

 Admittance

 On May 23, 2016, the church announced the public open house that was held from July 8 through July 23, 2016, excluding Sundays.
 During the open house, members of the public were invited to tour the temple and receive explanations about its purposes.
 The temple was subsequently dedicated by Russell M. Nelson, president of the Quorum of the Twelve Apostles, on August 21, 2016.

 Like all the church's temples, it is not used for Sunday worship services.
-To members of the church, temples are regarded as sacred houses of the Lord.
+To members of the church, temples are regarded as sacred houses of the Lord, where members make covenants to serve Jesus Christ and other people.
 Once dedicated, only church members with a current temple recommend can enter for worship.